nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

         Use case resumes from step 1.

 * 2b.
-HelloFile detects that the file path to be invalid.
+HelloFile detects that the file path is invalid.

 	* 2b1.
 HelloFile prompts the user that the target file does not exist.